-A good hotel sheet feels beautifully crisp, partly because of the lower thread count but primarily because of the weave used.
+A good hotel sheet feels beautifully crisp, primarily because of the percale weave used to make them.
 If you've ever slipped into a hotel bed and loved the feeling of those beautifully crisp sheets, what you're feeling is a good quality, low thread count percale sheet - typically 250 threads.

-Hotels mostly use the percale weave because it's generally stronger, sheds/pills less and lasts longer than sateen.
+Commercial sheets mainly use the percale weave because it's generally stronger, sheds less and lasts longer than sateen.
 The percale weave is also an open weave that releases heat and circulates air.
-By contrast, the sateen weave used to make higher thread count sheets is a closed weave which traps heat.
+By contrast, the sateen weave used to make higher thread count sheets is a closed weave that traps heat.
 For more on weaves, see our article; Percale vs Sateen.

 One last note about the classic hotel sheet recipe; the resulting sheet is usually finer than most expect.
 This can be disconcerting, especially if you're used to thick, high thread count sheets.
 But rest assured, the sheet is strong despite being fine.
 While finer sheets are super fast to dry and press, the benefit to a consumer is that they're the coolest cotton sheets you can buy.

 Sets of The Classic Hotel Sheet start from $217

 But I thought hotel sheets use synthetics?

-While polyester makes sheets last longer, it feels slippery as it wears which many people hate.
-And then there's the extra heat, even a little polyester makes the sheet a lot hotter, which hotel air conditioning tends to counteract.
+While polyester makes sheets last longer, polyester feels slippery as it wears which many people hate.
+And then there's the extra heat, even a little polyester makes sheets hotter which hotel air conditioning tends to counteract.

 But when you pay more for a room (like a high-end suite), some hotels provide higher quality amenity like cotton sheets.
 And that's the hotel sheet we sell; a cool and crisp, 100% cotton hotel sheet.

 My head hurts!

 We realise that was a lot of information so to sum up:

 - Thread count has almost nothing to do with quality

 - High thread count sheets can be really bad

 - Low thread count sheets can be really good

 - Retailers prioritise thread count